 The following programs are available:

-- To benefit extremely low, low and moderate income persons
+- To benefit low and moderate income persons

 - To address slum/blight influences

-Seminole County's CDBG program meets the national objectives (stated above) and also sets forth goals to improve designated county neighborhoods, by providing for eligible activities such as:
+Seminole County's CDBG Program sets forth goals to improve designated county neighborhoods, by providing activities such as:

 - Capital Improvements